mkurath/Github-Editor-New-Repository/docs/class2/module4/lab1.rst

  |image301|

-    - Notice that the overall numberiung scheme is reset when the table is justified to the left.
-Using 4 spaces in front of the table (like the 4 spaces the text is indented) allows the number scheme to work correctly
+    - Notice that the overall numbering scheme is reset when the image is justified to the left.
+Using 4 spaces in front of the image (like the 4 spaces the text is indented) allows the number scheme to work correctly
     - Include a blank line above and below the image
     - You must have a definition at the bottom of the text to size and link the image to static content